 As a student at Johns Hopkins, the nation’s leading research university, you’ll have opportunities that other schools simply cannot offer.

-Our collaborative culture and the emphasis we place on the integration of research and education means that as an undergraduate, you’ll have the chance to conduct research and creating knowledge, working side-by-side with renowned faculty from across the engineering school as well as with researchers and clinicians from Johns Hopkins Schools of Medicine and Public Health.
+Our collaborative culture and the emphasis we place on the integration of research and education means that as an undergraduate, you’ll have the chance to conduct research and create knowledge, working side-by-side with renowned faculty from across the School of Engineering as well as with researchers and clinicians from the Johns Hopkins Schools of Medicine and Public Health.

 Our stellar reputation with employers from across a wide variety of industries and the access you’ll have to our global alumni network translate into excellent with internship and career opportunities for our students.

 Approximately 40% of computer science undergraduates elect to participate in research.
 Whether on the Homewood campus, the medical campus, or at the Johns Hopkins University Applied Physics Laboratory, there are so many ways to get involved.